 Once the device is in range, the two devices instantly communicate and send prompts to the user.

-NFC tags are small physical “tags” or “stickers” which consist of NFC chips that could be programmed to provide any kind of information to your smartphone.
+NFC tags are small physical “tags” or “stickers” that consist of NFC chips that could be programmed to provide any kind of information to your smartphone.

-Where it can be work as QR code scanners and retrieve the information associated with that QR code.
+Where it can work as a QR code scanner and retrieve the information associated with that QR code.